PalladioSimulator/Palladio-Addons-FluentApiModelGenerator/README.md

 # Palladio-Addons-FluentApiModelGenerator
 A fluid interface for easy and programmatic creation of PCM repository model instances.

-## Project Description
-This project provides a fluent API to create PCM Repository Models simply and programmatically.

-If you are familiar with the backgroud of PCM and fluent interfaces, jump directly to [Motivation](#motivation) or [How to use the Palladio Fluent API](#how-to-use-the-palladio-fluent-api).
+If you are familiar with the backgroud of PCM and fluent interfaces, jump directly to [Motivation](#motivation) or [How to use the Fluent API Model Generator](#how-to-use-the-fluent-api-model-generator).

 ## Background